ccollums/gamenight/README.md

 - Add ability to delete indivdual game plays (once again to account for user error)
 - Access more than the top 25 board games, so that users can choose from more games
 - Allow users to add their own option for a game to be played on a game night
-- Add the ability to click on a game on the games page and be shown more details about that specific game.
+- Add the ability to click on a game on the games page and be shown more details about that specific game

 ## Artists